oracle/node-oracledb/doc/api.md

 from the connection pool so a future pooled `getConnection()` call that grows the pool will create a new, valid connection.

-This method was added to node-oracledb 1.9, replacing the equivalent alias `connection.release()`.
+This method was added to node-oracledb 1.9, replacing the obsolete equivalent alias `connection.release()` which will be removed in a future version of node-oracledb.

 ##### Parameters